Save your spot to hear from our panelists on the state of DevProd 2025 on April 10th. Register Now

 • Dynamic Responses: Outputs adapt based on different testing rules, enabling realistic testing.
 For example, you can test with different data each time.

-To maximize the benefits of mock responses, it’s essential to follow best practices.
+To maximize the benefits of a mock response, it’s essential to follow best practices.
 These guidelines ensure that your mocks are reliable, maintainable, and effective:

 Introduce variability in mock responses to emulate real-world scenarios.
 For example, a mock API could return different data based on different rules, making testing more comprehensive and realistic.